TryHard7331/TryHard7331/README.md

     Topics that we covered in the IT-Course were:
     -Hardware (Components of the Computer, assembly, 1st Lvl Support scenarios) -Software (Installing some Software, Worked with Office Suit, had to answer some 1st Lvl Support scenarios ) -Networking (Difference btw.
 Hub/SW/Router & how they work, TCP/IP & OSI Model, DNS, DHCP, Cisco Packet Tracer projects) -Windows Server ( DC, AD )
     -Windows Client
     -Linux Client (Update && Upgrade, Navigating through system, Creating/editing files/dir, MAN pages, just some basic tasks nothing special)
--SQL (MYSQL & PostgreeSQL CRUID & JOIN commands
+    -SQL (MYSQL & PostgreeSQL CRUID & JOIN commands -ITIL
--ITIL
     -Littlebit programming with a Raspberry Pi (Project) (I readed some pages of automatetheboringstuff to get a tip of understanding programming, and bought an raspberry pi zero > found a repository in here to make this work as an "badusb".

 In all these above listed topics we could just cover the Fundamentals I guess, so no deeper knowledge because of lack of time.

     What I did in my free time to reach my goals:
-I made an TryHackMe premium account and did there some courses also.
+I made an TryHackMe premium account and did there some courses ... comming soon

-      THM Learning paths I absolved:
--
--

-PicoCTF account and played some beginner level CTFs
+Created a PicoCTF account and played some beginner level CTFs.. comming soon
--
--
--

-Also I bought a bunch of Books
+    Also I bought a bunch of Books.
     -Linux basics for Hackers (OTW)
     -How Linux works (Brian Ward)
     -The Linux command line (William Shotts)
     -Bug-Bounty Bootcamp (Vickie Li)
     -Gray-Hat Hacking (Harper, et al.)
     But i have to say until now I didnt finished reading anyone of these books.

 I know there are definitely a lot of grammatical errors here, (sorry for that) but English is not my 1st Language and I'll try to improve myself in the upcomming time.